sarutlaa/tinitiate-aws-glue/markdown/glue-pyspark-analytical.md

-# Understanding Analytical Functions with PySpark in AWS Glue:
+# Analytical Processing with PySpark in AWS Glue

-This document outlines the use of PySpark in AWS Glue to apply window functions for data analysis, specifically on sales data stored in Athena.
-The script sets up the necessary Spark and Glue contexts, executes window functions such as LAG, LEAD, and RANK, and displays the results.
+This document explains how to use PySpark in AWS Glue for conducting advanced analytical queries using window functions.
+The script sets up the required Spark and Glue contexts, applies window functions to compute various statistics, and saves the results in different formats to S3.

-## Analytical Window Functions
+## Overview of Window Functions
 Window functions in PySpark allow for advanced data analysis and manipulation within a defined "window" of data.
 These functions enable calculations across a range of data rows that are related to the current row, providing powerful tools for aggregation and comparison without collapsing rows, unlike group-by functions which aggregate data to a single row.
 Commonly used window functions include lag, lead, rank, and row_number, each of which serves a specific purpose in data analysis:

 - *LAG*: Retrieves a value from a previous row in the window, often used to compare current values with those of previous entries.